 As written above, the PathInformationExtended (PIE) element is added under the TIE.
 However, there are special cases, where the PIE(s) are sent alone.

 Path change processes (PM, PA, PC), where the variations function is not active and the routes are not recalculated.
 That is why, for these cases, the OIMs will be sent out only with all the requests/offers that are part of the territory of agencies who joined the particular path change process.

+When the path request is not connected to any consistent variation, that is why it is not connected to any Route object.

+Content:

 Identifier: it will be still the TrainID